 Academic Career and Research Areas

 Prof. Scherer studied business mathematics at the University of Ulm and obtained his Master of Science in mathematics at Syracuse University (USA).
 He went on to do his doctorate in structural credit-risk models at the University of Ulm (2007).
-Since 2010, he has been professor of mathematical finance at TUM.
+Since 2010, he has been professor of “Mathematical Finance” at TUM, and since 2019 professor for “Risk and Insurance”.

 - ISAM Supervisory Award, 2nd place, International School of Applied Mathematics at TUM (2018)